- Jan 2017: I presented "The Internet of Scary Things" at Linux.conf.au (Security and Privacy Miniconf), Hobart, 17 Jan 2017 (Video link)

 Make The Future - IoT, robotics and home automation.

 My Tweets, mostly about futurism, privacy and cats.

 Tumblr - Making and crafting

 Things I Made In My Shed - Some of the things I've made

 Book Me on the Next Comet! - random grumbles, irregularly updated

 Christopher Biggs has been into Open Systems since the early 90s and was there at the birth of Linux and 386BSD.
 His interest in electronics and connected devices goes back even further.

 He was founding vice president of HUMBUG, the Brisbane open systems user group, and built and managed a diverse, inclusive team of over 60 developers at a leading Brisbane IT company.

-He has presented at local user groups such as HUMBUG, and PerlMongers, and convened a weekly technology lecture series for the entire technology department at his most recent workplace.
+He has presented at conferences and user groups around Australia, and convened a weekly technology lecture series for the entire technology department at his most recent workplace.